MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 |Convert without optimizing|Use this option if you've already optimized a model using an external tool and want to retain the model properties when you convert it for use on HoloLens or Mixed Reality headsets.|GLB only|
 |Convert using your PC|Use this option if you want to have more control over the optimization process with no limits on the number of polygons or meshes.|GLB only|

+Specific instructions for each option are provided below.

 ### Optimize using the Microsoft Cloud Service

 1. On your PC, open the [!include[pn-import-tool](../includes/pn-import-tool.md)].